ykvlw/medical_app/README.md

 ## To start the app

-1. Create a `.env` file with the following variables:
+1. Create a `.env` file with the following variables(ex. .env.example):

    - `POSTGRES_DB=`
    - `POSTGRES_USER=`